New park for Harold Park

 Under the plan, the new park provides a green connection from Wigram Road and The Crescent through to the existing Glebe foreshore parks.

 In March 2014, we once again consulted with the community on the new public park in Harold Park.
 Using feedback from the consultation, as well as technical information gained from working onsite, we refined the design, which Council endorsed in May.

 The design focuses on creating a park that celebrates local flora and fauna and the cliff face, a key character of the Harold Park site.

 It will provide a range of spaces for recreation and play, gatherings and picnics and a large open village green.

-You can download the refined plan below.
+You can download the detailed design.

 Key features include: